Home Academic

 Download CV

-> Investment and operations management of energy resources, including conventional and renewable energy resources and energy storage
+> Investment and operations management of energy resources

 Operations Management for Social Responsibility: